grpc/proposal/L9-go-resolver-balancer-API.md

 Balancer gets the address updates from resolver, maintains a pool of resolved addresses, and notifies gRPC of the addresses to which gRPC should create connections. gRPC will create a connection to each of the address, and maintain the connection pool.
 There will be a gRPC goroutine watching balancer updates and maintaining the connection pool.
 (Address is the address(IP) + some metadata, so it's possible to create multiple connections to one same server).

-Note that the updates in the current resolver API are delta, not the full address list.
+Note that the updates in the v1 resolver API are delta, not the full address list.
 This is the reason of one of our issues.

 ##### If balancer is not provided